woocommerce/woocommerce/plugins/woocommerce-blocks/docs/internal-developers/automations/dependabot.md

 It is the responsibility of the porter to review these PRs weekly and merge/reject them.

 Dependabot's configuration is located at [`.github/dependabot.yml` path](https://github.com/woocommerce/woocommerce-blocks/blob/trunk/.github/dependabot.yml).

+## Auto-merge

+This repository also has auto-merge enabled for selected dev dependencies.
+Debendabot will automatically merge pull requests that pass all the required checks and meet the defined merge criteria, helping us to streamline the process of keeping dependencies up to date even further.

+The list of dependencies marked for auto-merge can be found at [`.github/workflows/auto-merge-dependabot.yml`](https://github.com/woocommerce/woocommerce-blocks/blob/trunk/.github/workflows/auto-merge-dependabot.yml).